Moldova Democratic Party says steps down from power

 “The resignation of the government of Pavel Filip is the only possible and legitimate solution to prevent a political crisis,” Vladimir Cebotari said in a televised briefing.

 Moldova has been in turmoil for the past week as two rival governments tussled for control of the east European country.
-Maia Sandu was nominated as Prime Minister last weekend, but Filip’s camp refused to recognize her government’s legitimacy.
+Maia Sandu was nominated as Prime Minister last weekend, but Filip’s camp refused to recognise her government’s legitimacy.
+(Reporting by Matthias Williams and Alexander Tanas; Editing by Hugh Lawson)